entando/entando-docs/vuepress/docs/v6.3.2/tutorials/devops/enable-ssl-tls-cert.md

 ## Overview

 Follow the steps below to configure self-signed Secure Sockets Layer (SSL) and Transport Layer Security (TLS) certificates in the Entando 6.3.x quickstart environment.
+A Kubernetes TLS Secret and Certificate Authority (CA) Kubernetes Secret are created as part of this process.

 ::: warning
 Preserve correct indentation in all YAML files to avoid syntax errors.